The evaluation of medicines, step-by-step

 Most of the time, the committee reaches decisions by consensus.
 If such a consensus cannot be reached, the committee’s final opinion will represent the majority view.
 The divergent opinions and the names of the members expressing them are attached to the opinion of the committee and mentioned in the meeting minutes.
 The divergent opinions are then published together with the public assessment report.

 18. The developer can appeal

 20. Examination of grounds for appeal

 The re-examination looks only at the points raised by the applicant in the grounds for appeal and is based only on the scientific data available when the committee adopted the initial opinion – in other words, the applicant cannot bring in new evidence at this stage.
 The applicant may request that the committee consults a scientific advisory group in connection with the re-examination.
-If an expert group was already consulted during the initial evaluation, different experts will be involved in the re-examination.

 21. Adoption of final opinion